Renting a car in a foreign country doesn't have to be as challenging as it seems.

 For many travelers, driving in a foreign country sounds daunting.
 But dealing with the differences—whether in language, customs, or traffic regulations—doesn’t have to set your teeth on edge.
 It’s worth the challenge if only for the freedom a rental car affords.
 “As long as you know what to expect, you can just see it as part of the adventure,” says AAA Travel counselor Toni Snyder, who offers these tips for driving abroad.

-This article was first published in March 2014.
+This article was first published in Spring 2014.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.